mariomui/_dataview-views-and-macros/~view-for-local-tasks-using-a-progress-bar,nb.-MUID-698.md

 DOC_VERSION: v1.0.4
 PARTIAL_PARAM_CONFIG:
   IS_LOGGING_SILENT: true
-CODELET_SHORTNAME: see-progress-of-local-tasks-via-ui-bar
 ---

 # -

 [[~view-for-local-tasks-using-a-progress-bar,nb.-MUID-698#=|olk]]
 * [ ] Make a common js tools i use like this logger thing.
 	* The PARTIAL_PARAM_CONFIG allows me to control the logger very well.
 ```dataview
 TASK WHERE file.name = this.file.name AND !completed
 ```